-Figure 4.16: ADAM-6051 DO Wiring
+Figure 4.16: ADAM-6051 DO Wiring Assigning Addresses in ADAM-6051 Modules

 Based on Modbus/TCP standard, addresses of the I/O channels in ADAM-6000 modules are defined by a simple rule.
 Please refer to Appendix B.2.6 to map the I/O address.
-All digital input channels in ADAM-6051 are allowed to use as 32-bit counters (Each counter is two addresses, Low and High).
-Users could configure the specific DI channels to be counters via Windows Utility (Refer to Section 5.3).
+All digital input channels in ADAM-6051 are allowed to use as 32-bit counters (Each counter has two addresses, Low and High).
+Using the Windows Utility users can configure the Digital input channels to be counters.
+(Refer to Section 5.3).